 Key Performance Indicators

-This section gives details on six KPIs for the past 30 days in the area compared to the previous 30 days.
+This section gives details on six KPIs for the past seven or 30 days in the area compared to the previous period of the same length.
 This section is a great at-a-glance view of market trends for the area your dashboard covers, and a good way to spot seasonal (and pandemic-related) changes in guests' booking behavior.

-Average Monthly Revenue for the past 30 days is shown in the currency selected for your report, the smaller number on the bottom is the change compared to the previous 30 day period.
-Listings in this area have seen an average monthly revenue of $3,210 which is an increase of $410 compared to the previous month.
+Estimated Revenue for the past period is shown in the currency selected for your report, the smaller number on the bottom is the change compared to the previous period.
+In this example, listings in this area have seen an average revenue of $7,910 in the past 30 days, which is an increase of $2,540 compared to the previous 30 day period.

-Number of Active Listings shows the average number of active listings for the past 30 days also compared to the previous 30 day period, but this area has not seen a change in the number of listings in the market from one period to the next.
+Number of Active Listings shows the average number of active listings for the past 30 days also compared to the previous 30 day period.
+There are currently 411 active listings in this area, which is seven less than the previous period.

 Number of Bookings shows the total number of stays booked for listings in the area for the past 30 days, compared to the previous 30 day period.
 These are bookings made not necessarily stays that occurred, as some stays will have longer booking windows than others.